Stock Markets Mixed Before Key Rate Calls - UrduPoint

 Stock markets diverged Monday as traders reacted to weak global data and political uncertainty in Spain, while awaiting key interest-rate decisions due this week

-London, (UrduPoint / Pakistan Point News - 24th Jul, 2023 ):Stock markets diverged Monday as traders reacted to weak global data and political uncertainty in Spain, while awaiting key interest-rate decisions due this week.
+New York, (UrduPoint / Pakistan Point News - 25th Jul, 2023 ):Stock markets diverged Monday as traders reacted to weak global data and political uncertainty in Spain, while awaiting key interest-rate decisions due this week.

-Wall Street's top indices pushed higher, with the Dow adding 0.6 percent in late morning trading.
+Wall Street's top indices pushed higher, with the Dow climbing 0.5 percent for its 11th straight positive session.

+While the Dow's performance has been "amazing," the upcoming flock of earnings will be critical, according to Tower Bridge Advisors' Maris Ogg.

 Asia's top stock markets were a mixed bag amid concern over weakness in the Chinese economy.